rohitkjohnedu/my_yade/doc/sphinx/tutorial-data-mining.rst

 .. rubric:: Exercises

 #.
-Run the gravity deposition simulation, but change it such that:
+Run the :ref:`gravity-deposition` simulation, but change it such that:

    #. :yref:`yade._utils.unbalancedForce` is printed every 2 seconds.
    #. check every 1000 steps the value of unbalanced force